Josephine Skriver Sizzles In Blue Sequinned Dress

 “Love it when you try different hairstyles.
 Always look so amazing in all of them,” another fan said.

 Skriver has been sharing all her New York Fashion Week looks with her eager Instagram followers.
-Two days ago, she shared a post that highlighted three distinct looks she rocked at three different events to kick things off with a bang.
-Whether she’s flaunting her toned, mile long legs or a hint of cleavage, Skriver knows how to slay on the red carpet.
+Two days ago, she shared a post that highlighted three distinct looks that she rocked at three different events to kick things off with a bang.
+Whether she’s flaunting her toned, mile-long legs or a hint of cleavage, Skriver knows how to slay on the red carpet.